 It is not appropriate for the planner to charge any fee or expense to a participant for any aspect of their work on the NPWS Farm Plan Scheme.
-The planner's fees are paid directly by the NPWS, with the approval of the participant - see Appendix 3 Payments and Appendix 5 - Selection of Farm Planner.
+The planner's fees are paid directly by the NPWS, in accordance with a contract (see Protocol 2, Appointing Planners).

-It is permissible for a planner to charge a participant for services provided in the case where an applicant withdraws his application prior to approval.
-A planner may at his or her own discretion, assist a participant with minor matters outside the scope of the NPWS Farm Plan contract.
+It is permissible for a planner to charge a participant for services provided in the case where an applicant withdraws their application prior to approval.
+A planner may at their own discretion, assist a participant with minor matters outside the scope of the NPWS Farm Plan contract.
 This could include assistance with BPS declarations or assistance with completing Central Statistics Office census forms or Farm Profiles for the Revenue Commissioners.

-5.6 Planners professional indemnity insurance
+5.6 Planner's professional indemnity insurance

-Planners are not required to have professional indemnity insurance at present.
-They are however reminded of the value of having insurance cover in place.
+Planners are advised to have insurance cover in place.
 Planners should inform applicants of the insurance cover that they have.